 - One project-based examination, examined by an internal examiner and an external examiner/moderator. - The examination makes up 100% of the summative assessment mark.
-Assessment plan:

-Participation mark (Formal formative assessment): 60% Examination mark (Summative assessment): 40%
+Participation mark (Formal formative assessment): 60%

 Title: Product and process methods in language practice research

 On completion of this module, the student should be able to demonstrate: